SenkoHotel/Suzu/README.md

 # HotelBot
-The base that all Hotel bots use
+The base template for all Hotel bots